hvlck/kestrel/README.md

 ![Kestrel's Icon](https://raw.githubusercontent.com/EthanJustice/kestrel/master/src/icons/icon.png)

-There's not much implemented right now, and what is is somewhat simplistic.
-More complicated features are coming.

 The extension hasn't been submitted to FireFox addons just yet, but you can track it [from the AMO project](https://github.com/EthanJustice/kestrel/projects/1).

 ## Table of Contents